blocktrron/gluon/docs/user/getting_started.rst

   Setting ``GLUON_DEBUG=1`` will provide firmware images including debugging symbols usable with GDB or similar tools.
 Requires a device or target with at least 16 MB of flash space, e.g. `x86-64`.
 Unset by default.

+GLUON_DL_DIR
+  ``GLUON_DL_DIR`` allows to change the directory the source downloads will be saved to.
+  This allows to cache the source downloads used for te toolchain and the resulting images or obtain them from a network share.
+If ``GLUON_DL_DIR`` is not set, the OpenWrt default is used.

 GLUON_MINIFY
   Setting ``GLUON_MINIFY=0`` will omit the minification of scripts during the build process.
 By default the flag is set to ``1``.
 Disabling the flag is handy if human readable scripts on the